nizami21/tbc-concept/README.md

 Project made for TBX x USAID - React course.
 This project is built using plain JavaScript, HTML, and CSS to deliver a responsive and dynamic web experience.

+Project has language change functionality.
+Mock API system to retrieve data and update the DOM accordingly.

 ## File Structure

 The project is organized as follows: